Estimation statistics: Benefits of estimation statistics

+Quantification

+While p-values focus on yes/no answers, estimation directs the analyst's attention to quantification.

 Advantages of confidence intervals

 Confidence intervals behave in a predictable way.
 By definition, 95% confidence intervals have a 95% chance of covering the underlying population mean (μ).
 This feature remains constant with increasing sample size; what changes is that the interval becomes smaller.
 In addition, 95% confidence intervals are also 83% prediction intervals: one (pre experimental) confidence interval has an 83% chance of covering any future experiment's mean.
 As such, knowing a single experiment's 95% confidence intervals gives the analyst a reasonable range for the population mean.
 Nevertheless, confidence distributions and posterior distributions provide a whole lot more information than a single point estimate or intervals, that can exacerbate dichotomous thinking according to the interval covering or not covering a "null" value of interest (i.e. the Inductive behavior of Neyman as opposed to that of Fisher).

 Evidence-based statistics

 Psychological studies of the perception of statistics reveal that reporting interval estimates leaves a more accurate perception of the data than reporting p-values.